Career Path of a Certified Anti Money Laundering Expert

 The downside, however, is billable hours and the rat race of making it to the top of your firm.
 Sometimes, they have to work according to the client’s time zones

-The pinnacle in the advisory is running your own boutique firm or in some cases being a partner in professional services firm.
-The pinnacle comes with extraordinary sacrifice and ultimately the shift from being a practitioner to becoming a sales/relationship person.
+Reaching the highest point in the advisory field means running your own boutique firm or becoming a partner in a professional services firm.
+This pinnacle comes with significant sacrifices, and it involves shifting from being a hands-on practitioner to focusing more on sales and building relationships with clients.

 Those that can only see some of the realities and obstacles outlined above – often tucker out and never find the positives of this field and the upside that does exist.